ciel-lang/CIEL/docs/language-extensions.md

 symbols that we don't import, such as its error type (`bind-erro`) and its extension mechanism.

+> Note: if you like object destructuring in general, you'll like [pattern matching](/language-extensions?id=pattern-matching).

 ### Bind is a replacement for `let` and `let*`.